kwaldenphd/pandas-machine-learning-intro/README.md

 `table` | Default is `False`; set to `True` to draw a table from data in the `DataFrame` `stacked` | Default is `False` in line and bar plots, `True` in area plot; if `True`, creates stacked plot

-315. For more parameters that can be passed to `.plot()`: [`pandas.DataFrame.plot`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.plot.html)
+261. For more parameters that can be passed to `.plot()`: [`pandas.DataFrame.plot`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.plot.html)

-# Project Prompts
+<blockquote>Q8: Describe in your own words the core components of a matplotlib figure.
+What is the general sequence of steps involved in generating a matplotlib figure?</blockquote>

 # Lab Notebook Questions